-Explore possibility of a master planning process.
+1. Explore possibility of a master planning process.

-As of the completion of this plan in 2017, the East Planning Area included a 400 acre set of parcels being actively marketed along the US 42 corridor.
-With the continuing build out of the Jerome Village project directly south of the Planning Area, the market for supportive retail is expected to increase.
+As of the completion of this plan in 2024, the East Planning Area included a 400 acre set of parcels being actively marketed along the US 42 corridor.
 US 42 has direct access south to Interstate 70 and north into rapidly growing Delaware County.
-These factors combine to create an increasingly marketable area for commercial or industrial activity.
+These factors combine to create an increasingly marketable area for research, development, and light industrial activity.
 In the 2005 Comprehensive Plan, the district was identified as an appropriate location for the Town Center concept.
-This was revised to its current location. in the 2010 Supplement.
+This was revised to its current location in the 2010 Supplement.
 The future of the area should be closely considered.
 Given the current land offering and future potential projects, it would behoove the community to work with potential developers of the marketed site and other large landowners to define a vision and development principles for the area.

-The Township can benefit from well executed and attractive commercial, office, and/or research and innovation development along US42, but a successful proposal will need to conform with development expectations outlined in the general recommendations and be supported by the market.
-Some potential advantages to commercial development include:
+The Township can benefit from well executed and attractive office, light industrial, and/or research and innovation development along US42, but a successful proposal will need to conform with development expectations outlined in the general recommendations and be supported by the market.
+Some potential advantages to employment-oriented development include:

-Taking advantage of the CEDA / JEDD agreement - The agreement includes all commercially zoned parcels in the Township.
+Taking advantage of the CEDA/JEDD

+agreement - The agreement includes all commercially zoned parcels in the Township.
 Because the agreement unlocks a portion of collected income taxes on newly developed properties, the community stands to benefit from commercial development, especially if this development includes high-income office or research jobs.

-Ability to define the character of development through the Planned Commercial & Office District - The PUD process will enable the Township to negotiate the look and feel of any commercial development and ensure i commercial development and ensure it meets the standards of the community.
+Ability to define the character of development through the Planned Commercial & Office District - The PUD process will enable the Township to negotiate the look and feel of any commercial development and ensure it meets the standards of the community.
 The process, along with a coherent master plan, will greatly increase the potential for a positive development outcome.